rdelpret/cartographer/README.md

 - [ ] split out to modules
 - [ ] understand go routines better
 - [ ] add concurency to go-getter reqests
-- [ ] convert to a loop that logs, remove the print statements to prove struct was loaded
 - [ ] convert to use docker
 - [ ] make an inital PR against the test repo
 - [ ] look into using validation https://github.com/gookit/validate